darnstrom/LinearMPC.jl/docs/src/manual/prestab.md

 ```
 we get an error telling us "Could not setup optimization problem".
 The reason for this error is that the resulting optimization problem is very ill-conditioned, and cannot handled by the optimization solver.

-To see this more closley, we can check the condition number for the Hessian of the resulting optimization problem:
+To see this more closely, we can check the condition number for the Hessian of the resulting optimization problem:

 ```julia
 using LinearAlgebra